farinaceos/Act_Plat_Game/README.md

 * 16/08/24 - Added Playable Character, messed around with animations, managed to create walk, idle and falling animations, still trying to figure the jump + falling animation and attack on command.

+* 16/08/24 - Scraped it all out.
+Created from zero new concept of MC

+* 17/08/24 - New Player Animations implemented, separated weapon node implemented, this allows for future improvements.
+TO-DO: Work on hurtbox and health management

 ![Peace was never an option](https://i.imgur.com/x5q2fF5.jpeg "Thank you for reading" )\
 Thanks for Reading ❤️